-I know they don’t contribute anything to the flavor, but they make pina coladas a hundred times more enjoyable.
+While they don’t contribute anything to the flavor, they make pina coladas more enjoyable.

 The paloma is a sweet, tart, and ultra-refreshing Mexican cocktail (though its Italian version is awesome, too!).

-A close relative of the margarita, it also features tequila but uses grapefruit to give it that tangy flavor.
+A close relative of the margarita, it also features tequila but uses grapefruit to give it a tangy twist.

 It’s traditionally made with grapefruit soda, but you can also use a mix of grapefruit juice and soda water in a pinch.

-Serve palomas in a cocktail glass rimmed with salt, and voila – it’s happy hour indeed!
+Serve palomas in a cocktail glass rimmed with salt, and voila – it’s happy hour!

 7. French 75

 Ever heard of the French 75?
 If not, it’s time to elevate your drinking game!

-This classic drink is a mix of gin, champagne, simple syrup, and lemon juice.
+This classic drink is a mix of gin, champagne or prosecco, simple syrup, and lemon juice.